Pennsylvania - Sectoral Privacy Overview

 - an award, at the court's discretion, of up to three times the actual damages sustained, but not less than $500.

 A court also may award reasonable attorney fees, court costs, and additional relief the court deems necessary and proper (42 Pa.
-C.S. §8316.1(c)(2)).
+C.S. §8316.1(c)(2) and (3)).
 A court awarding damages must consider whether the dissemination of the intimate image may cause long-term or permanent injury (42 Pa.
 C.S. §8316.1(c)).
 An award of damage under the Pa.
-C.S. may limit the ability of the victim to obtain restitution from a defendant convicted of a crime under 18 Pa.
+C.S. will not limit the ability of the victim to obtain restitution from a defendant convicted of a crime under 18 Pa.
 C.S. §1106 (42 Pa.
 C.S. §8316.1(d)).

 2.4.
 Possession of unlawful devices